liuyanice/FAViM/README.md

 ## Prepare the datasets

 ### BUSI dataset
-- The BUSI used for four-fold cross-validation, can be found here {[GoogleDrive](https://drive.google.com/file/d/1AOpPgSEAfgUS2w4rCGaJBbNYbRh3Z_FQ/view?usp=sharing)}.
+- The BUSI used for four-fold cross-validation, can be found here {[BaiduDrive](https://pan.baidu.com/s/1i2zbRwPtESQaPK9dDuupHg)}.
+- Extraction code: BUS1
 - After downloading the datasets, you are supposed to put them into './TrainDataset/BUSI/', and the file format reference is as follows. (take the BUSI dataset as an example.)

 - './TrainDataset/BUSI/'